New Milford, Connecticut: Greater New Milford Area

-The Greater New Milford Area, also known as Southern Litchfield County, encompasses a cluster of charming towns nestled in the scenic landscapes of Connecticut.
+The Greater New Milford Area, also known as Southern Litchfield County, encompasses a cluster of towns nestled in the landscapes of Connecticut.
 This region includes Bridgewater, Kent, New Milford, Roxbury, Sherman, Warren, and Washington.
 With a combined urban and town proper population of 43,732, the area is celebrated for its rich history, rural charm, and picturesque surroundings.
 Residents and visitors alike are drawn to the area's historic architecture, vibrant community life, and a harmonious blend of urban and rural living.